A Singaporean’s Guide to Using a Japanese Onsen [Updated 2024]

 Locally known as Onsen-manju (温泉饅頭), this steamed bun is filled with sweet red bean paste and can be commonly found in towns and resorts of hot springs.
 The colour of Onsen-manju can be either white or brown, and it is not uncommon to come across unique variations that cater to different preferences.

-It is supposedly named after that hot spring water is used for its dough, and the steam from the hot spring is also used for steaming the buns, making them even more fluffy than usual.
+It is supposedly named after the hot spring water used for its dough, and the steam from the hot spring is also used for steaming the buns, making them even more fluffy than usual.
 The bun is available in both small and large sizes, and it is a satisfying way to end a hot spring meal.
-This delicious dessert is perfect to buy as a souvenir or to eat while enjoying the beautiful view from the onsen resort!
+This delicious dessert is perfect for buying as a souvenir or eating while enjoying the beautiful view from the onsen resort!

 Onsen Beauty: Skincare Tips & Hacks

-In Japan, people believe that onsens can make skin look better.
+In Japan, people believe that onsens can improve skin appearance.
 They’ve found a special way to use onsens for beauty treatments, and we’ll tell you about it today!

 1. Do Your Skincare Routine Right After Soaking

-On the whole, Japanese onsen contains components that leave the skin looking fresh and feeling great.
+Overall, Japanese onsen contains components that leave the skin looking fresh and feeling great.
 After you emerge from a good onsen soak, you’ll feel like your skin has been reset – ready to take on new challenges.
 Beauty products will be absorbed easily by your skin during this period, so we recommend going through your skincare regime in the dressing room of the onsen if you can!
 There’s no need to use anything special – just what you usually apply.
-The products will be absorbed more quickly than usual, and their effects will be more evident as well!
+The products will be absorbed more quickly than usual, and their effects will be more evident!

 2. Steamed Onsen Towels